hdfiresky/AI-Powered-Task-Manager/fastapi_backend.md

       # This tells Docker Compose to load environment variables from the .env file
       - .env
     # The following volume mount is useful for development.
-    # It syncs your local code with the code inside the container,
+    # It syncs local code changes into the container instantly.
-    # so you don't have to rebuild the image for every code change.
-    # Uvicorn's --reload flag will automatically restart the server.
+    # However, Gunicorn does not auto-reload.
+For development with Docker,
+    # you might temporarily change the CMD in the Dockerfile back to `uvicorn --reload`.
     volumes:
       - .:/app
 ```

 ### 4. Running the Backend with Docker Compose

-With the `Dockerfile` and `docker-compose.yml` files in place, running your application is simple.

 1.  **Build and run the container:**
     Open your terminal in the `task-manager-backend` directory and run: